postgrespro/jsquery/README.md

 indexes support.
 We hope, that jsquery will be eventually a part of PostgreSQL.

-Jsquery is released as tsquery data type (similar to tsquery) and @@ match operator for jsonb.
+Jsquery is released as jsquery data type (similar to tsquery) and @@ match operator for jsonb.

 Authors